-- (1) Unless otherwise indicated, the business address of each of our directors and executive officers is c/o PureCycle Technologies, Inc., 5950 Hazeltine National Drive, Suite 650 Orlando, Florida 32822. - (2) Consists of (i) 7,570.995 shares of our Common Stock and (ii) 8,777.589 shares of our Common Stock to be issued upon the exercise of Company Warrants exerciseable (y) upon effectiveness of the registration statement of which this prospects forms a part or (z) after July 16, 2021. - (3) Consists of (i) 1,139,640 shares of our Common Stock and (ii) 393,889 shares of our Common Stock to be issued upon the exercise of Company Warrants exercisable (y) upon effectiveness of the registration statement of which this prospectus forms a part or (z) after July 16, 2021. - Consists of 5,581,933 shares of our Common Stock held by the Timothy E. Glockner Revocable Trust.
+(1) Unless otherwise indicated, the business address of each of our directors and executive officers is c/o PureCycle Technologies, Inc., 5950 Hazeltine National Drive, Suite 650 Orlando, Florida 32822.

+(2) Consists of (i) 7,570.995 shares of our Common Stock and (ii) 8,777.589 shares of our Common Stock to be issued upon the exercise of Company Warrants exerciseable (y) upon effectiveness of the registration statement of which this prospects forms a part or (z) after July 16, 2021.

+(3) Consists of (i) 1,139,640 shares of our Common Stock and (ii) 393,889 shares of our Common Stock to be issued upon the exercise of Company Warrants exercisable (y) upon effectiveness of the registration statement of which this prospectus forms a part or (z) after July 16, 2021.

+(4) Consists of 5,581,933 shares of our Common Stock held by the Timothy E. Glockner Revocable Trust.
 Timothy Glockner is the trustee of the Timothy E. Glockner Revocable Trust and is deemed to hold the sole voting and investment power with respect to the shares held by the Timothy E. Glockner Revocable Trust.
-Timothy Glockner is not deemed to be the beneficial owner of (i) 845,614 shares of our Common Stock held by the Barbara G. Glockner Trust fbo Timothy E. Glockner; (ii) 845,573 shares of our Common Stock held by the Barbara G. Glockner Trust fbo Joseph C. Glockner and (iii) 845,573 shares of our Common Stock held by the Barbara G. Glockner Trust fbo Michael P. Glockner.
-Voting and investment power over the shares held by each of the Barbara G. Glockner Trust fbo Timothy E. Glockner, Barbara G. Glockner Trust fbo Joseph C. Glockner and Barbara G. Glockner Trust fbo Michael P. Glockner may be exercised by Timothy Glockner, James Donnally, and Joshua Howard, none of whom individually have voting or investment power pursuant to Exchange Act Rule 13d-3.
-Timothy Glockner has a life estate interest in the Barbara G. Glockner Trust fbo Timothy E. Glockner.
-The beneficiaries of the Barbara G. Glockner Trust fbo Timothy E. Glockner are the issue of Timothy Glockner.
-The beneficiaries of the Barbara G. Glockner.
-The beneficiaries of the Barbara G. Glockner.
-The beneficiaries of the P. Glockner are the issue of Michael P. Glockner are the issue of Michael P. Glockner.
+Timothy Glockner is not deemed to be the beneficial owner of (i) 845,614 shares of our Common Stock held by the Barbara G. Glockner Trust fbo Timothy E. Glockner; (ii) 845,573 shares of our Common Stock held by the Barbara G. Glockner Trust fbo Joseph C. Glockner and (iii) 845,573 shares of our Common Stock held by the Barbara G. Glockner Trust fbo Joseph C. Glockner and (iii) 845,573 shares of our Common Stock held by the Barbara G. Glockner Trust fbo Michael P. Glockner.
+Voting and investment power over the shares held by each of the Barbara G. Glockner, Barbara G. Glockner Trust fbo Joseph C. Glockner may be exercised by Timothy Glockner, James Donnally, and Joshua Howard, none of whom individually have voting or investment power pursuant to Exchange Act Rule 13d-3.
+Timothy Glockner has a life estate interest in the Barbara G. Glockner Trust fbo Timothy E. Glockner Trust fbo Timothy E. Glockner are the issue of Joseph C. Glockner are the issue of Joseph C. Glockner are the issue of Michael P. Glockner are the issue of Michael P.

+Glockner.
 The business address of the reporting person is P.O.
-Box 1505, Portsmouth, Ohio 45662. - (5) As reported in a statement on Schedule 13G filed with the SEC on April 9, 2021 by Sylebra Capital Limited, Sylebra Capital Management and Daniel Patrick Gibson.
+Box 1505, Portsmouth, Ohio 45662.

+(5) As reported in a statement on Schedule 13G filed with the SEC on April 9, 2021 bySylebra Capital Limited, Sylebra Capital Management and Daniel Patrick Gibson.
 According to the filing, each of Sylebra Capital Limited, Sylebra Capital Management and Daniel Patrick Gibson have shared power to vote or to direct the vote of 17,182,391 of such shares and shared power to dispose or to direct the disposition of 17,182,391 of such shares.
-Also according to the filing, all 17,182,391 of such shares are held by advisory clients of Sylebra Capital Partners Master Fund, Ltd is known to have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, 12,883,547 of such shares that many be deemed to be beneficially owned by Sylebra Capital Limited, Sylebra Capital Management and Daniel Patrick Gibson.
+Also according to the filing, all 17,182,391 of such shares are held by advisory clients of Sylebra HK.
+Sylebra Capital Partners Master Fund, Ltd is known to have the right to receive or the power to direct the receipt of dividends from, or the proceeds from the sale of, 12,883,547 of such shares that many be deemed to be beneficially owned by Sylebra Capital Limited, Sylebra Capital Management and Daniel Patrick Gibson.
 The address for the beneficial owner is c/o Sylebra Capital Limited, 20th Floor, 28 Hennessy Road, Wanchai, Hong Kong.